BPC-157 5 mg

 BPC-157 has also shown effectiveness in counteracting corticosteroid-impaired muscle healing.

-BPC-157 peptide and Antioxidant function
+Antioxidant function

 Animal studies have shown that BPC-157 functions as an antioxidant and can protect against oxidative stress.
 In a research study, when BPC-157 peptides were used on rats, they had lower levels of nitric oxide and malondialdehyde, two indicators of tissue damage due to free radicals.
 BPC-157 may have similar effects within mammal gastric juices, but clinical trials are needed.